What is Counseling?

 Are there limits to the number of sessions that I can be seen?

 Depending on your Insurance benefits, you may be limited to a certain number of covered visits.
-It is a good idea to verify your plan benefits prior to coming in for an appointment as many insurance companies require pre-authorization for counseling services.
+It is a good idea to verify your plan benefits prior to coming in for an appointment.

 Is there a Psychiatrist on staff Cedar Falls Counseling Associates?
 Can you prescribe medication?